 Oxycodone CR has a black box warning that describes the abuse potential of this product.
 It also states that it is for long-term use and not for as-needed treatment or for the treatment of pain in the immediate post-operative period (the first 12 to 24 hours following surgery).
 Oxycodone CR also should not be used for the treatment of mild pain or when pain is not expected to persist for an extended period of time.
 Oxycodone CR is not indicated for preemptive analgesia (administration pre-operatively for the management of post-operative pain).
 The tablets are to be swallowed whole and are not to be broken, chewed, or crushed.
 Taking broken, chewed, or crushed tablets leads to a rapid release and absorption of a potentially fatal dose of oxycodone.
-A reformulation of oxycodone ER (OxyContin) results in a gummy substance when attempts to dissolve the tablet contents are made.
-The oxycodone CR 60 mg and 80 mg tablets (or a single dose greater than 40 mg) are to be used with care in opioid-tolerant patients only since fatal respiratory depression may occur when administered to patients who are not tolerant to the respiratory depressant effects of opioids.
+A reformulation of oxycodone ER (OxyContin) has been approved by the Food and Drug Administration (FDA) and is intended to prevent immediate access to the full dose of oxycodone via cutting, chewing, or breaking the tablet.
+Attempts to dissolve the tablets in liquid result in a gummy substance.
+Availability of the new formulation is expected in the third quarter of 2010, at which time the manufacturer will cease shipping the original formulation.45 The oxycodone CR 60 mg and 80 mg tablets (or a single dose greater than 40 mg) are to be used with care in opioid-tolerant patients only since fatal respiratory depression may occur when administered to patients who are not tolerant to the respiratory depressant effects of opioids.